kosl/ihipp-examples/docs/week1.md

 }
 ~~~

 In this generic example the header file `<mpi.h>` is included.
 MPI is initialized with `MPI_Init()`, this routine must be called before any other MPI routine.
 All MPI functions or routines are of the format `MPI_Xxxxxx(parameter, ...)`.
 MPI is finalized with `MPI_Finalize()`.
 This routine must be called last by all processes.
-Further MPI calls are forbidden after it.
+After it, no further MPI calls may be called.

 **Compilation of MPI programs**

-Suitable compilers that support MPI or special MPI compilers has to be used for compilation, e.g., one could use
+Suitable compilers that support MPI or special MPI compilers have to be used for compilation, e.g., one could use

 ~~~bash
 !mpicc hello_world.c -o hello_world